 You can see MARCH begins with bleeding, which is covered in C of ABCs.
 Then it’s basically ABC, with respirations taking the place of B. They add on hypothermia and head injury at the end.
 Let’s break each step down, then we will discuss treatment.

 Also: Please don’t neglect responder safety.
-Wear gloves, keep your head on a swivel, and work in pairs when possible.
+Have nitrile gloves, keep your head on a swivel, and work in pairs whenever possible.
 Don’t get tunnel vision.
 Don’t let anyone between you and the way out.
 Consider establishing a codeword with your partner that means “I don’t feel safe, something is wrong, let’s get out of here.”

 The goal is to maintain an open airway.
 No airway means your patient can’t breathe, and will die.
 If your patient is talking without difficulty, then you can conclude the airway is patent (adequate).
 If your patient is unconscious, it may not be so obvious.
 Can you feel or hear air moving from their mouth or nose?
 If you hear gurgling on exhalation, there may be blood, vomit, or other fluid in the airway.
 A high-pitched whistling noise upon inspiration (called stridor) may indicate an upper airway obstruction.
 “Snoring” respirations may indicate the tongue is occluding or blocking the airway.
 If you see a blue tint to the lips or face (cyanosis) you should suspect the patient is not moving air.